 - Tetanus-diphtheria One dose of tetanus-diphtheria toxoid (Td) is required within the last 10 years.
-The booster may be in the form of a tetanus-diphtheriapertussis containing vaccine (Tdap). - 2) Measles, Mumps, and Rubella Vaccines A student born on or after January 1, 1957, must show acceptable evidence of vaccination of two doses of measles-containing vaccine administered since January 1, 1968 (preferably MMR vaccine). - 3) Students born on or after January 1, 1957, must show acceptable evidence of vaccination of one dose of mumps vaccine, usually the MMR vaccine. - 4) Students must show acceptable evidence of one dose of rubella vaccine, usually the MMR vaccine. - 5) Hepatitis B Vaccine Students are required to receive a complete series of hepatitis B vaccine prior to the start of direct patient care or show serological confirmation of immunity to hepatitis B virus. - 6) Varicella Vaccine Students are required to have received one dose of varicella (chickenpox) vaccine on or after the student's first birthday, or if the first dose was administered on or after the student's thirteenth birthday, two doses of varicella vaccine are required.
-A written statement from a parent (or legal guardian or managing conservator), school nurse, or physician attesting to a positive history of chicken pox disease, or of varicella immunity, is acceptable in lieu of a vaccine record.
-The form for documentation is available from the department chair for the area of study the student is pursuing.
+The booster may be in the form of a tetanus-diphtheriapertussis containing vaccine (Tdap). - Measles, Mumps, and Rubella Vaccines A student born on or after January 1, 1957, must show acceptable evidence of vaccination of two doses of measles-containing vaccine administered since January 1, 1968 (preferably MMR vaccine). - Students born on or after January 1, 1957, must show acceptable evidence of vaccination of one dose of mumps vaccine, usually the MMR vaccine. - 4) Students must show acceptable evidence of one dose of rubella vaccine, usually the MMR vaccine. - 5) Hepatitis B Vaccine Students are required to receive a complete series of hepatitis B vaccine prior to the start of direct patient care or show serological confirmation of immunity to hepatitis B virus. - 6) Varicella Vaccine Students are required to have received one dose of varicella (chickenpox) vaccine on or after the student's first birthday, or if the first dose was administered on or after the student's thirteenth birthday, two doses of varicella vaccine are required.